 Conveyors are also popular in consumer applications for food and people transportation such as supermarkets, sushi restaurants, airports, and shopping centres.
 So not only do they transport heavy items, but they are also useful for moving small plates and people in a quicker and more efficient manner.
 Quite handy to use one in the airport if you’re going between gates and you’re running late for a flight.

 Conveyors are usually fixed into positions with ancillary equipment and add on’s being available for them so they can connect to an existing or non-conveyor system.
 You can get portable conveyors which can be moved around with ease.
 This way you can put the conveyor into a different floor plan and move depending on the volume of products.
-The portable conveyors also known as mobile line shaft conveyors are popular in the logistics and parcel delivery industry due to being able to be configured for the amount of parcels coming in or being moved to another department that might get an influx of deliveries throughout the day, week, month, or year.
+The portable conveyors also are known as mobile line shaft conveyors are popular in the logistics and parcel delivery industry due to being able to be configured for the number of parcels coming in or being moved to another department that might get an influx of deliveries throughout the day, week, month, or year.

 Growth of conveyor systems